sinch/ios-call-your-twitter-friends/README.md

 ## 1. Setup

-First, you will want to create an app on your [Sinch Dashboard](https://www.sinch.com/dashboard/).
-Take note of the application key and secret, as we will need them later.
+Create an app on your [Sinch Dashboard](https://www.sinch.com/dashboard/).
+Take note of the application key and secret, as you will need them later.

-The starter project for this tutorial can be found on [Github](https://github.com/sinch/ios-call-your-twitter-friends).
+The starter project for this tutorial can be found on [GitHub](https://github.com/sinch/ios-call-your-twitter-friends).
 Once you've downloaded that, go ahead and install the necessary pods using CocoaPods with the included **Podfile**.
 You can do so through Terminal with the command `pod install`.
 Now there should be an XCode workspace that you can use.

-## 2. Twitter Integration
+## 2. Twitter integration

 Here is an overview of how we'll set up Twitter in this app.
-First, we'll request permission to use the Twitter account associated with the user's device.
-Once this permission has been granted, the user will be presented with a list of people who they follow.
-Later on we'll let these entries be selectable, and the selected person will be called.
+To begin, we'll request permission to use the Twitter account associated with the user's device.
+Once this permission has been granted, the user will be presented with a list of people whom they follow.
+Later on, we'll let these entries be selectable and the selected person be called.

-To start, let's go to **LoginViewController.m**.
-Locate the method called `ContinueAction`.
-Go ahead and add to the method body so it looks as follows:
+Now go to **LoginViewController.m**.
+Locate the method called `ContinueAction` and add to the method body so it looks as follows:

 ```objective-c
 - (IBAction)ContinueAction:(id)sender {